 Figure D shows the most common

-were to insert a key in most any pin tumbler lock and turn it, the key could not be
+were to insert a key in most any pin tumbler lock and turn it,

-to attempt removing a broken key on your own and avoid this problem in the future.
+Now that you have read this information, you should be ready to attempt removing a broken key on your own and avoid this problem in the future.

 Copyright © 2003-2017 - Broken Key Removal